afska/gba-link-connection/docs/wireless_adapter.md

 *   Send length: 0, Response length: 0

-*   This sets the adapter in a low power mode.
+*   This sets the adapter in a low power consumption mode.
 Games use it when the player exits the multiplayer mode.
 To use the adapter again after this command, a new reset/initialization is needed.

 ### Other commands